cwr10010/serverblog/_posts/2017-06-18-003-how-this-site-is-made.markdown

 To make this even sweeter we now can see when the build fails.
 Via rake the shell process just died and did not tell bundler that it failed.
 There is rake in between, remember?
 Now we call jekyll directly via bundler.
 So now we have the possibility to build the website automatically.
 But how can I deploy that on my server?
 The first thing that comes into the mind of a unix admin is rsync.
 But I do not want the build server to access my server in an insecure fashion.
 Rsync offers the possibility to send the data via a ssh tunnel.
 But this requires either username and password or a public/private keypair.
 The first is out of question.
 I will never give a valid username and password to a system that I don't know.

 So we need to do that with the key pair.
 But for that I need a private key file on the build server, right?
 And this has to be there on any build server when I run the upload command.
 The only way to do that is to provide the key file in the github repo.
-To protect that file from being read Travis-CI has another nifty feature.
+To protect that private key file from being read by anybody out there Travis-CI has another nifty feature.
 You can encrypt files and decrypt them later on the build server.
 All you need on your system is the key pair and a tool from the Travis-CI guys.

 First let us generate the keyfiles
 {% highlight sh %}